The White Stripes: Aesthetic and presentation

 Jack explained the origin of the band's name: "Meg loves peppermints, and we were going to call ourselves the Peppermints.
 But since our last name was White, we decided to call it the White Stripes.
 It revolved around this childish idea, the ideas kids have—because they are so much better than adult ideas, right?"

 Early in their career, the band provided various descriptions of their relationship.
 Jack claimed that he and Meg were siblings, the youngest two of ten.
-As the story went, they became a band when, on Bastille Day 1997, Meg went to the attic of their parents' home and began to play on Jack's drum kit.
-This claim was widely believed and repeated despite rumors that they were, or had been, husband and wife.
+As the story went, they became a band when, in the summer of 1997, Meg went to the attic of their parents' home and began to play on Jack's drum kit.
+This embellished (Note: By 1997, Jack and Meg bought the house from Jack's parents.
+Meg did not grow up in that home, although she did start playing drums in that attic on Jack's drum kit.) claim was widely believed and repeated despite rumors that they were, or had been, husband and wife.
 In 2001, proof of their 1996 marriage emerged, as well as evidence that the couple had divorced in March 2000, just before the band gained widespread attention.
 Even so, they continued to insist publicly that they were brother and sister.
 In a 2005 interview with Rolling Stone magazine, Jack claimed that this open secret was intended to keep the focus on the music rather than the couple's relationship: "When you see a band that is two pieces, husband and wife, boyfriend and girlfriend, you think, 'Oh, I see...'
 When they're brother and sister, you go, 'Oh, that's interesting.'
 You care more about the music, not the relationship—whether they're trying to save their relationship by being in a band."
+Jack also stated that it's "absolutely ridiculous" for it to be taken literally.

 The White Stripes (pictured in 2007) exclusively donned red, white and black colors in public appearances and performances.